Maui Leisure Guide For Complete Maui Information

 Koa - (H*) - A native tree which grows the large black Koa nuts often strung together for leis.

 Lanai - (H*) - A porch, veranda, or large balcony.

 Lani - (H) - "Heavenly", lovely.

 Lei - (H*) - A necklace of flowers (usually plumerias,) nuts, shells, etc.

-Liliko'i - (H*) - A round yellow fruit common in Hawaii which is a slightly tart variety of passion fruit.
+Lilikoi - (H*) - A round yellow fruit common in Hawaii which is a slightly tart variety of passion fruit.
 It is an ingredient in POG and is often made into jam, and used in local fruit flavored drinks including margaritas, martinis and sometimes mai tais.
 Although "Liliko'i" is the official Hawaiian spelling and pronunciation, "Lilikoi" is far more often seen and heard.